 Here is what Pastor John MacArthur of Grace Community Church in Sunnyvale, CA, has to say about that, “We are being saved, beloved, because we are caught up in a glorious, divine expression of love between the Father and Son… God is merciful to us, not because of some value which we possess, but because he so values his Son as to give his Son a redeemed humanity who will adore him forever for saving them, adding a dimension of adoration and praise that angels can’t give…“1

 A Precious Gift From Father to Son

 My wife has a treasure trove of items that belonged to her father that are worthless to me.
 Some I consider trinkets that just lie around the house collecting dust and taking up space.
-She rarely does anything with them and on a number of occasions I have suggested we get rid of them rather than store them forever.
-But she steadfastly resists my efforts to convince her because these items remind her of the precious relationship she had with her father.
+She rarely does anything with them, and on a number of occasions I have suggested we get rid of them rather than store them forever.
+But she steadfastly resists my suggestions because these items remind her of the precious relationship she had with her father.
 Though they are meaningless to me and a nuisance, they hold great value for her.
 That is why we will have them till the day we die and pass them along to our children.
 That is precisely why we have such value to Jesus Christ.
-It is not because we are anything special, but because we are a gift from the Father to the Son, one that he treasures deeply and will never cast out.
+It is not because we are anything special, but because we are a gift from the Father to the Son, one that He treasures deeply and will never cast out.
 We are precious because of the immeasurable price Christ paid for us.
 Our purpose is to return the praise and honor due to Christ for redeeming us.

 - MacArthur, John; “The Doctrine of Election, Part 3“